Financial

 All One Credit Union logo with stylized text and icon of three people inside a circle.

-As Magnet always does, we began the renaming process by first establishing the brand’s positioning.
-In-depth interviews with LCU stakeholders and customers revealed insights that we developed into five positioning options.
-These options were then tested with prospects and customers in focus groups.
-The winning concept was based on the reality that LCU opened its doors more than seventy years ago to serve people who were not adequately served or considered by financial institutions.
+As we always do, we started by defining the brand’s positioning.
+Through in-depth interviews with LCU’s team and customers, we gathered insights and developed five different positioning options.
+Then we tested them with prospects and customers in focus groups.
+The clear winner was rooted in LCU’s history—it opened its doors more than seventy years ago to serve people overlooked by traditional banks.
+Leominster Credit Union has always been, and still is, a financial institution for everyone.

 This is a case of cognitive disfluency.
 The name lacks an appealing sound pattern, is formal and unevocative, and it is difficult to anchor in memory.
 Forcing the audience to “work” to recall or understand its meaning decreases trust and familiarity.
 A name that sounds “off” subconsciously lowers confidence and can damage a bank’s reputation.
 Finally, an awkward name hampers emotional connection.
 When the brain is busy decoding, there’s little capacity left for warmth, empathy, or trust signals.